Card game “Makao”

 Kings and jacks are considered ordinary cards.

 Jokers in this variant are special cards that can be discarded regardless of rank or suit.
 These are strong cards.
-Usually, discarding a black joker means the player to the left must draw 5 cards, and discarding a colored joker means drawing 10 cards from the deck.
+Typically, when a black joker is discarded, the player sitting to the left must draw 5 cards, and when a colored joker is discarded, 10 cards must be drawn from the deck.

-Aces, fours, and sevens are often debated, as card meanings vary in different regions.
-To avoid unnecessary discussions or even arguments, it is worth agreeing on the exact meaning of each card before playing.
+Aces, fours, and sevens are often debated, as card meanings differ in different regions.
+To avoid unnecessary discussions or even arguments, it is worth agreeing on what exactly each card means before playing.
 In Bucharest, it is agreed as follows:

-Aces are considered wild cards and are used to change the suit.
-For example, if the game was played with spades, and you have a heart ace and many other hearts, you can discard it to make the game easier for yourself.
+Aces are considered wild cards and are used to change the suit of the cards.
+For example, if you are playing with spades and you have a heart ace and many other hearts, you can discard it to make the game easier for yourself.

-With fours, you reverse the circle, and it is your turn again.
+With fours, you turn the circle and your turn comes back to you.

 “Tel Aviv” or “London” variant